 Prior to joining WBEZ in 2012, Becky covered public education for the Chicago News Cooperative and before that, she worked at the Milwaukee Journal Sentinel as an education and general assignment reporter.
 Her work has also been published in The New York Times and USA Today.

 Becky holds a B.A. in Journalism and Spanish from University of Wisconsin - Madison.
-She grew up in rural central Wisconsin and currently lives in Chicago’s Uptown neighborhood with her husband and son.
+She grew up in rural central Wisconsin and currently lives in Chicago’s Humboldt Park neighborhood with her husband and two young sons.